matchavez/sphinx-markdown/style_guide.md

 The text below each step should be plain text.
 The text below each step should be plain text.
 The text below each step should be plain text.
 The text below each step should be plain text.

-> Interesting information that should be separated to avoid confusion should be added in a blockquote.
+### !!!
+Callouts should be used between steps for warnings or information that isn't part of a step.

+​    Warning text should be written below with 4 leading spaces

 ###### Sub-step - Try to avoid splitting steps, but when it is appropriate, use -- H6